 Scholarships facilitate long-term systemic change in states by helping to create access to higher education that was not available before T.E.A.C.H.
 Improvements have been made in higher education including more course offerings, more colleges with early childhood degree programs, more courses offered in times, places and modalities to more effectively reach the workforce and better articulation agreements.
 Gains have also been made in states’ professional development systems, including improvements in regulatory standards for the education and continuing professional development of the workforce.

 For children to flourish and grow in early childhood programs, they must have consistent nurturing relationships with caring adults who are responsive to their unique needs.
 Learning does not happen for children in the absence of these relationships, and it is the adults in their classrooms who are the role models that help make sense of the world around them.
 For children to thrive and benefit from rich language environments and challenging and varied learning experiences, they must have teachers who are active learners themselves.

 Education has an enormous effect on the lifelong earnings of women and the future of their own children.
 Most women in the early childhood workforce have children of their own, and maternal education and stable family income are closely linked to a child’s overall educational success.
 As a woman’s education level increases, there is a direct correlation to moving out of poverty.
 As higher education has become the foundational norm for most professional workforces, this must be encouraged for the early care and education workforce as well.

 Each year, 15,000 to 20,000 teachers, directors and family child care providers receive T.E.A.C.H.
 Early Childhood® scholarships across the U.S.

-- Annual earnings increase by 8% to 9% for T.E.A.C.H. program associate and bachelor’s degree scholarship recipients
+- Annual earnings increase by 11% to 12% for T.E.A.C.H. program bachelor’s and associate degree scholarship recipients